GreptimeTeam/gtctl/README.md

 gtctl cluster create mycluster -n default
 ```

-After creating, the whole GreptimeDB cluster will start in `default` namespace:
+After creating, the whole GreptimeDB cluster will start in the `default` namespace:

 ```console
 # Get the cluster.